 We record commodity derivative instruments in the consolidated balance sheets at fair value.
 We recognize mark-to-market adjustments for derivative instruments designated and qualifying as fair value hedges (Fair Value Hedges) and the related change in the fair value of the associated hedged physical inventory or firm commitment within "Cost of product sales."
 For derivative instruments designated and qualifying as cash flow hedges (Cash Flow Hedges), we record the effective portion of mark-to-market adjustments as a component of "Accumulated other comprehensive income" (AOCI) until the underlying hedged forecasted transactions occur and are recognized in income.
 Any hedge ineffectiveness is recognized immediately in "Cost of product sales."
+Once a hedged transaction occurs, we reclassify the effective portion from AOCI to "Cost of product sales."
 For derivative instruments that do not qualify for hedge accounting (Economic Hedges and Other Derivatives), we record the mark-to-market adjustments in "Cost of product sales" or "Operating expenses."

 We are a party to certain interest rate swap agreements for the purpose of hedging the interest rate risk associated with a portion of our fixed-rate senior notes.
 Under the terms of our fixed-to-floating interest rate swap agreements, we will receive a fixed rate and pay a variable rate that varies with each agreement.
 We account for the fixed-to-floating interest rate swaps as fair value hedges and recognize the fair value of each interest rate swap in the consolidated balance sheets.
-Except for one interest rate swap agreements we entered into and terminated in 2011, the interest rate swap agreements qualify for the shortcut method of accounting.
+Except for one interest rate swap agreement we entered into and terminated in 2011, the interest rate swap agreements qualify for the shortcut method of accounting.
 As a result, changes in the fair value of the swaps completely offset the changes in the fair value of the underlying hedged debt.